I laugh to myself whenever I hear myself say, “I don’t like needy people.”

 On the shadow side…

-If there is rejection or violation of my need this may trigger a range of emotions including fear, anger, vengefulness, disappointment, frustration, sadness and possibly determination.
+If there is rejection or violation of my need this may trigger a range of emotions including fear, anger, vengefulness, disappointment, frustration and sadness.

 Our needs emerge from our ego identity, which was formed in childhood based on what we discovered would help us survive and thrive.